goldenson/backend-test-2/README.md

 - If nobody took the call on a specific line, the caller will leave a voicemail.
 - The call has to be logged in the database.

+### Submission

+Fork this repository and send us a pull request.
+We'll review it and get back to you in order to talk about your code!

 ## Main steps

 [ ] Create a Plivo account and read the doc.